 The capital, Roseau, is located on the island's western side.
 It is geographically situated as part of the Windward Islands chain in the Lesser Antilles archipelago in the Caribbean Sea.
 The island is near Guadeloupe to the northwest and Martinique to the south-southeast.
 The population was 71,293 at the 2011 census.
 Dominica has been nicknamed the "Nature Isle of the Caribbean" for its natural environment.
 It is the youngest island in the Lesser Antilles and is still formed by geothermal-volcanic activity, as evidenced by the world's second-largest hot spring, Boiling Lake.

 The island has lush mountainous rainforests and is home to many rare plants, animals, and bird species.
 There are xeric areas in some of the western coastal regions, but heavy rainfall occurs inland.
-The sisserou parrot, also known as the imperial Amazon and found only in Dominica, is the island's national bird and is featured on the national flag, which is one of only two national flags containing the color purple (the other being Nicaragua).
+The sisserou parrot, also known as the imperial Amazon and found only in Dominica, is the island's national bird and is featured on the national flag, one of only two national flags containing the color purple (the other being Nicaragua).
 The country is a member of the Commonwealth of Nations, the United Nations, the Organization of American States, and the Non-Aligned Movement.